-Morábito’s essay serves as the foil for a music theatre production titled “The Case of Babel” which explores the spaces that arise when speaking different languages, e.g. in translation or through the loss of one’s mother tongue.
-The piece presents three scenically and linguistically interconnected stories by the contemporary writers Cécile Wajsbrot (France), Yoko Tawada (Japan/Germany) and Fabio Morábito (Italy/Mexico).
-The stage functions as a large “language machine”; in every corner, language is translated, written, printed and taught.
-The sounds of the activities and objects serve as the source material for the composition and merge to form the hodgepodge of Babylonian confusion.
+Morábito’s essay served as the foil for a music theatre production titled “The Case of Babel” which explored the spaces that arise when speaking different languages, e.g. in translation or through the loss of one’s mother tongue.
+The piece presented three scenically and linguistically interconnected stories by the contemporary writers Cécile Wajsbrot (France), Yoko Tawada (Japan/Germany) and Fabio Morábito (Italy/Mexico).
+The stage has functioned as a large “language machine”; in every corner, language has been translated, written, printed and taught.
+The sounds of the activities and objects served as the source material for the composition and merged to form the hodgepodge of Babylonian confusion.

-The work will be performed by the Vokalensemble Schola Heidelberg with two actors and three percussionists.
-The project aims to apply methods of music theatre to develop an autonomous story-telling format in which text, music and stage scenery interact.
-The project does away with the traditional sequence of libretto – composition – performance in favour of the more flexible notion of concept, composition and stage direction.
-The world premiere will be staged at the opening of the Schwetzinger Festival 2019.
+The work was performed by the Vokalensemble Schola Heidelberg with two actors and three percussionists.
+The project aimed to apply methods of music theatre to develop an autonomous story-telling format in which text, music and stage scenery interact.
+The project eliminated traditional sequence of libretto – composition – performance in favour of the more flexible notion of concept, composition and stage direction.
+The world premiere took place at the opening of the Schwetzinger Festspiele 2019.

 Artistic director: Heike Hoffmann

 Stage director/assistant composer: Matthias Rebstock